big-data-europe/README/README.md

 This GitHub organisation collects the technical outcomes of the [Big Data Europe project](http://www.big-data-europe.eu).
 This specific repository contains general information on the repositories of this organisation.
+See [the Wiki pages](https://github.com/big-data-europe/README/wiki) for more information.

 ## Naming conventions